Happy New Year Thunder Beach,

 Zimmer Air will only agree to spray your property if your neighbours either participate or sign the waiver available here.
 Accordingly, these measures require a community response and will be optimally effective if everyone signs-up.
-There is a discount for any bookings before April 1, 2021.
-Ideally, all participating can sign up by March to avoid multiple sprayings in the warmer months.
 If you are an owner of multiple adjacent/neighboring lots, only one contract fee will apply with additional fees if the lots exceed one acre.
 All applications and waivers must be signed, add THUNDER BEACH above CONTRACT FOR SERVICES or add THUNDER BEACH above SPRAY (OBJECTION) WAIVER, include required map and submit to firstname.lastname@example.org before the March 1st deadline.

 Special thanks to Barb Reidl and to the team at FOTTSA for their ongoing work and assistance on this important issue.

 Even without our tennis tournaments, baseball leagues and football leagues, there was something special about how people came together (albeit at a distance) in the spirit of sport and play.

 Special thanks to Chris Burkett, Ariel Burkett, and Sasha Golish for organizing and taking the Thunder Run to new levels with a long run, a 5 km, and a kids 2 km.
 Congratulations to all those who won and participated with Ariel Burkett top over all in the 9k and Michael and Chris Burkett as the top men.
 In the 5k, the top overall was Somerset Jarvis with Michael Dion as the top man for both junior and adult.
 For the kids 2k run, congrats to Dimitri Armstrong and Natalie Burkett as the top two finishers.